brntb/Amazing-Numbers/README.md

     Welcome users;
     Display the instructions;
     Ask for a request;
+    If a user enters an empty request, print the instructions;
-    If a user enters zero, terminate the program;
+    If the user enters zero, terminate the program;
     If numbers are not natural, print the error message;
     If an incorrect property is specified, print the error message and the list of available properties;
     For one number, print the properties of the number;
-    For two numbers, print the list of numbers with their properties.
+    For two numbers, print the properties of all numbers in the list;
-    For two numbers and properties, print the numbers with the specified properties;
+    For two numbers and two properties, print the list of numbers that contain the specified properties;
+    If a property is preceded by a minus, this property should not be present in a number;
-    If a user specifies mutually exclusive properties, abort the request and warn the user;
+    If the user specifies mutually exclusive properties, abort the request and warn the user.
-    Once a request has been processed, continue execution from step 3.
+    Once the request is processed, continue execution from step 3.

-In the current stage, the property names include even, odd, buzz, duck, palindromic, gapful, spy, square, sunny, and jumping.
+In this stage, property names include even, odd, buzz, duck, palindromic, gapful, spy, sunny, square, jumping, sad, and happy.
+Mutually exclusive properties are even/odd, duck/spy, sunny/square, sad/happy pairs, as well as direct opposites (property and -property).
 The test won't check the order of properties, their indentation, and spaces.
 You may format numbers as you like.
 Instructions

 Supported requests: